Our investment team share their guidance for ambitious edtech businesses looking to raise capital and scale-up successfully.

 You may also want to introduce a degree of personalisation, like opportunities to white label or integrations that enable customers to tailor your product to their specific use cases and systems.

-For those already established in the edtech market, you may be thinking about next steps in your growth journey.
-Perhaps you’re building towards an acquisition, expanding overseas, or entering an adjacent end market?
+For those already established in the edtech market, you may be thinking about next steps for your business.
+Perhaps you’re building towards an acquisition, entering an adjacent end market, or expanding overseas?

-As a long-term, minority equity investor, BGF can provide the funding and expertise required to scale your business, without taking control.
-To date, we’ve invested over £4bn across the UK and Ireland, including over £100m into education and training businesses.
-Our portfolio already includes the likes of Apprentify, Alpha and Makers, and as an organisation that puts L&D at the heart of what we do, we have deep knowledge of the sector.
+Our portfolio already includes the likes of Apprentify, Alpha and Makers, and as an organisation that puts L&D at the heart of what we do, we have deep knowledge of the edtech sector.